Skip to Content

 To assemble the cake, take the ice cream out of the freezer to soften.
 When it is spreadable, gently unroll the cake and remove the parchment paper on top.
 Spread the ice cream or sorbet flavor that you want on the inside of the cake in an even layer.

-spreading ice cream on the inside of the roll
+spreading ice cream on cake

 Spreading ice cream on the inside of the roll

-ice cream inside ice cream roll cake
+spread out ice cream on roll cake

 Spread out ice cream